 - Preheat oven to 375° F. Set a 2-quart baking dish aside.

-- To make the filling: Place the peaches, cornstarch, both sugars, and cinnamon in a large bowl.
+- To make the filling: Place the peaches, blueberries, cornstarch, both sugars, and cinnamon in a large bowl.
 Toss until well combined and set the bowl aside, stirring every so often while you make the biscuit topping.

 - To make the biscuit topping: In a large bowl, whisk the flour, sugar, baking powder, and salt together until well-combined.
 Gently toss in the butter pieces and coat them with the flour mixture.
 Rub the butter in with your fingers (use your thumbs and first two fingers) until the mixture becomes a little crumbly and the butter forms small clumps (coarse meal with the flour) – you’ll need to use a little pressure to get the cold butter to break up so don’t be afraid to “get dirty”.